nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-The request misses compulsory fields, such as a venue name.
+Venue details are invalid or missing compulsory fields.
     * 1b1.
 BookCoin To The Moon shows an error message and prompts the user to reenter their command.